whr812756608/2dNMR/README.md

 ```
 python main_GNN_2dnmr.py
 ```
+The SMILES data used for this pre-training is saved under the ```data_csv/2dnmr``` folder.
+The train-val split is also done using seed 0 in the code.
+The test data used to evaluate model performance is an out-of-sample dataset with expert annotation.

 Repeat step 2 and step 3 until model converges.

 Our check point files are saved under ```ckpt``` folder.